umccr/RNAsum/pathways_gene_networks/README.md

-# Pathway-level analyses and gene networks
+# Deregulated pathways and gene networks

 Work in progress.